 U.S. Army Corps of Engineers: Mr. Eric Summa, Environmental Branch Chief, U.S. Army Corps of Engineers

-Local Government Utilities: Mr. Ty Edwards, Public Works Director, City of Jacksonville Beach
+Local Government Utilities: Mr. Steve Swann, P.E., City Engineer, City of Atlantic Beach

-Military: Ms. Mary Beth E. Oxendine, Air & Water Section Head, U.S. Navy
+Military: Ms. Mary Beth E. Oxendine, P.E., Air & Water Section Head, U.S. Navy

-Local Government/MS4: Mr. Jay Brawley, County Engineer, St. Johns County
+Local Government/MS4: Mr. Jay Brawley, P.E., County Engineer, St. Johns County

 Ex Officio/Middle Basin: Mr. Hugh Harling, Executive Director, East Central Florida Regional Planning Council

-Ex Officio/Middle Basin: Mr. Jeff Prather, Central District Director, Florida Department of Environmental Protection
+Ex Officio/Middle Basin: Mr. Aaron Watkins, Central District Director, Florida Department of Environmental Protection

 General Committee Characteristics: